mxtommy/SigkSens/USAGE.md

 Use to control the world!
 Connect to relay etc to power more than a LED.
 Note this is a WIP.
 It also requires PUT support in the signalK server to work, which has not been released into NPM at this time.
 The ESP will report the current state of the output to the path set.
 It will also listen for PUT requests to that signalk path.

+Output Pins can be defined in config.h  Defaults to "D0" and "D8" pins on Wemos D1 Mini (pins 16 and 15 of ESP)

 | AttributeName |  Description |
 | --- | --- |